wp-plugins/affiliates/readme.txt

 == Upgrade Notice ==

-= 2.8.5 =
+= 2.8.6 =
-This release fixes some user interface issues and adds filters for the help tab footer and updates the translation template.
+This release fixes an issue with custom registration fields not taken into account when existing users register as affiliates.